-Overview of Teaching Tools
+Overview of Teaching Tools Supported by e-LIS

 Moodle - This Learning Management Software handles all OU courses every semester.
 Course spaces are created from the student management system, Banner (SAIL), one month before the semester starts and faculty have access then.
 Students will have access one week before the class starts.
 Semester courses are archived after a year.
 Permanent practice courses may be requested, which have no students.
 Most faculty, teaching traditional or partially online courses, use Moodle to post their syllabus and articles, give assignments and have students post papers online, initiate student-created lectures on discussion boards, conduct chat discussion groups, offer computer-graded quizzes of readings, and grading.
 Completely online courses are usually based on Moodle, as well.